Penah Design

 We don't produce in series.
 Each lamp is made slowly, by hand, and passes through more than one pair of hands before it is lit.
 The small irregularities this leaves behind are not flaws — they are the proof that a person, not a machine, made it.

+The machine repeats.
+The human interprets.
 The machine produces perfection.
 The human produces meaning.

-The process · Five movements
+Five movements

 Every lamp begins here